What should you know about charging your EV in cold weather?

 This is where battery preconditioning comes in.
 Battery preconditioning simply involves heating the battery to an optimal temperature range to ensure that it's ready to accept its maximum charging rate as soon as you plug it in.

 Different EVs rely on various internal techniques to increase the temperature of the pack.
 Many simply rely on heat elsewhere within the car's systems, like the motors or other components, to raise the pack's temperature.
 Other cars have internal heating systems to raise the overall system temperature.
 Regardless of how it's done, the result is a battery temperature that's up to the optimal level for immediate charging.
+It's also typically auto-enabled whenever you use the car's internal navigation and choose an EV charger at a destination.

 Find out how long it take to charge an electric car.